open-atmos/PySDM/paper/paper.md

 `PySDM` is an open-source Python package for simulating the dynamics of population of particles undergoing condensational and collisional growth, interacting with a fluid flow and subject to chemical composition changes.
-It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous phase (fluid) and a dispersed phase (aerosol/hydrosol), with `PySDM` being responsible for representation of the dispersed phase.
+It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous phase (air) and a dispersed phase (aerosol), with `PySDM` being responsible for representation of the dispersed phase.
 As of the major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based approach to represent